MathieuMorel62/holbertonschool-validation/module4_task2/README.md

 - `clean`: Stop the application and delete the binary, log, coverage files, and Hugo website build
 - `post`: Create a new publication file in the content/posts/ directory with a specified name and title
 - `package`: Create a ZIP archive containing the binary and the dist/ directory
+- `lint-docker`: Lint the Dockerfile using Hadolint.
+- `docker-tests`: Run container structure tests on the Docker image.

 ### Example